fzaiser/genfer/README.md

 cd tool/benchmarks # if not already
 # Generate the data for the plots (takes about 1min):
 ./comparison.sh

+# Extract the data for Table 5:
+python3 tables.py semantics-comparison

 # Plot the data:
-./plots.sh
+python3 plots.py
 # Now the plots (named `plot_<benchmark>.pdf`) are in the `benchmarks/` directory
 ```

 The script `./comparison.sh` runs the Geometric Bound Semantics on 5 benchmarks: `asym_rw.sgcl`, `coupon-collector.sgcl`, `die_paradox.sgcl`, `geo.sgcl`, `herman.sgcl`.
 Each benchmark is run 4 times: once with the Residual Mass Semantics and three times with the Geometric Bound Semantics, each time with a different optimization objective (`total` for probability masses, `ev` for moments, or `tail` for tail asymptotics).
-The output of each run is written to `outputs/<benchmark>-residual.txt` for the Residual Mass Semantics and `outputs/<benchmark>-bound-<objective>.txt` for the Geometric Bound Semantics.
+The output of each run is written to `outputs/<benchmark>_residual.txt` for the Residual Mass Semantics and `outputs/<benchmark>_bound_<objective>.txt` for the Geometric Bound Semantics.

-The data for Table 6 is taken from the relevant files in `outputs/`.
+The `tables.py` script can read this data and output Table 5.
+The version in the paper is adjusted for readability.
+The `plots.py` script creates the plots `plot_*.pdf` that are used in Fig. 7.

 The claim here is a bit subtle:
 The residual mass semantics is faster and yields tighter bounds for the probability masses on small values, but the bound is flat, i.e. the difference between upper and lower bounds on probability masses is constant.